Sign up for Funding Circle newsletter!

 HFCW organizes small gatherings of women across backgrounds to exchange “information and solutions” surrounding professional and business challenges.
 The HFCW, founded over thirty years ago, conducts monthly meetings and is still going strong to provide a safe space for women to support one another.

 Small business loans for women can be tough to find.
 If you’re looking to open a new location, hire additional employees, refinance debt, cover operational costs, purchase equipment, or stock up on inventory, a term loan may be the answer.
-Funding Circle offers term loans ranging from $25K–$500K, with interest starting at 4.99%* and terms from 6 mo. to 5 years.
+Funding Circle offers term loans with competitive interest rates and terms from 6 mo. to 5 years.

 Hands-on Banking is an online learning center focused on educating anyone who wants to learn about managing finances.
 From tips on how to save up for your first home, to self-directed courses on improving your credit score, you can find articles under buckets such as: “Banking basics,” “Personal finance,” “Life events,” “Credit,” or “Your business.”
 For aspiring small business owners and entrepreneurs, we suggest “Your business” for tips on maximizing cash flow, following zoning rules, and more.